Hi, my name is Louise and I'm a foodaholic.

 2. Where to you put away all that food?

 Interesting and valid questions, both.
 Firstly, when you love something, or need to do something, you find time for it against all odds.
 I suppose it all comes down to prioritizing, re-prioritizing and ignoring some things you could and maybe should be doing instead.
 Dishes first, or a little moment to recollect my fading sanity?
-(I live by the "happy mother, happy children" policy) Fortunately cooking is one of those things you have to do to live anyway, so I work the need to eat and cook in with the need to blog.
+(I live by the "happy mother, happy children" policy) The kids also enjoy helping me out in the kitchen at times, so it's a nice way to spend time with them too.
+Fortunately cooking is one of those things you have to do to live anyway, so I work the need to eat and cook in with the need to blog.
 Blogging for me is my hobby, my time to be by myself and have a break from the housework and just relax.
 It's often stolen moments through the day where I jump onto my computer and write a sentence or two, and then I'm called away by a little voice.
 I don't have the time I would like to put the detail I want into my blog, food and photography, but I'm a determined woman!
 Close enough sometimes is good enough.

 And secondly, why aren't I the size of a house?
 Well I don't need to tell you, I'm a total sweet tooth.
-I love my sweets, I bake my sweets, but I rarely indulge in my sweets.
+I love my sweets, I bake my sweets, but I indulge in my sweets with caution.
 Eating gooey goodness in moderation and burning what you eat, is key.
 And balance in all things good.

 Actually, it may come as a surprise, but we don't eat many of my baked goods around here.
 Often I will jump at the opportunity to cook for a party, or when I have visitors coming over, or when we're to be guests at a dinner party.
 Occasionally the food gets shipped off to my husbands work.
 So we share a lot.
 I suppose you could say I'm sharing the fat around!
 So now you know, I don't just sit there gorging on everything I make.
 I wouldn't be able to bake if I did that (that's the sole reason I refrain of course.)

-I also have to thank my little son Benjamin and daughter Vienna for being some of my biggest fans, and having patience with me while I'm in the kitchen.
+I also have to thank my little son Benjamin and daughters Vienna and Cecelia for being some of my biggest fans, and having patience with me while I'm in the kitchen.
 Cooking just wouldn't be the same without them.
 They tend to either smear, spill or devour half my ingredients before I can get to them.